arnispk/Guidelines/CSS/README.md

 }
 ```

-### Documentation
-[SassDoc](http://sassdoc.com/) provides tooling for creating (online) documentation for your (SASS)-project.
-Although it is recommended to use above commenting guidelines, since they will easily merge with i.e SassDoc, creating project Documentation is not obliged yet.

 ## Production
 Always minify css files that are used for production.
 Serve as small a file as possible.
 That also means that only those rules are served for a request that are actually needed for that request.
 Don't try to cram everything into one file, but split it up into multiple files and only load those files that are needed at a particular page that a visitor is viewing.

 ## Architecture
-At Netwerven we use the [7-to-1 Pattern](http://sass-guidelin.es/#the-7-1-pattern).
+[7-to-1 Pattern](http://sass-guidelin.es/#the-7-1-pattern).
 In its core, this approach advocates using a single style sheet.
 Since this is suboptimal for performance, we're only using the proposed folder structure to organise our sass files.

 ### Categories
 Style rules are organised in the following subfolders: